sariahmghames/NeuRoSyM-prediction/README.md

 This repository applies a neuro-symbolic approach for enhancing multivariate time series prediction accuracy with application to context-aware human motion prediction

-To cite this work, please refer to the proceedings of the International Joint Conference on Neural Networks (IJCNN 2023), with the following citation:
+If you find this work useful, please cite the following paper:

 ```
 @inproceedings{mghames2023,